dominiqueweatherall0-cell/OrganoidEC-Repo/README.md

 The work was motivated by Dr. Aguirre’s observation of reduced vascularization in EMM2 cardiac organoids, prompting a systematic analysis of endothelial cell subtype composition and mechanotransduction activity.

-The pipeline was developed and executed independently, demonstrating the ability to reproduce and extend cutting-edge lab findings.
+The pipeline was developed and executed independently, demonstrating my ability to reproduce and extend cutting-edge lab findings.

 Workflow